indratanusaha/indratanusaha.github.io/_posts/2025-11-08-my-blog-post.md

 Any civil services syllabus is what a general citizen of India should be aware of, in that detail.
 There is no reason that one should be aware of those subjects only if one is preparing for the civil services exam.
 That is the fragmentation I wrote about in the previous paragraphs.

-## Enough to perform, not enough to understand & intervene
+## Enough to perform, not enough to understand or intervene
 It is, I suppose, unknowingly, a devious & hideous plan of those who designed the system originally, to give everyone enough snippets of information so that we can perform our roles with just enough efficiency to keep the system from failing, but we can't integrate it with a different role, nor do we get enough free time for that that it can happen naturally.
 Our awareness of our own ignorance keeps us compliant & the resource hoarders in power, & our prideful resistance towards learning anything new, & connecting across systems empowers them & designs the machinery towards even more compliance, to a point where asking basic questions are now considered outrageous.

 But we must not let ourselves be fragmented.
 So what if someone is an engineer by education?
 There's no conscience that dictates that a person must find his truth only in engineering.